antonyoung/Validators/README.md

 [![Build Status](https://dev.azure.com/antonyoung/PostalCode/_apis/build/status/antonyoung.postalcode?branchName=master)](https://dev.azure.com/antonyoung/PostalCode/_build/latest?definitionId=1&branchName=master)
-## Postal code validator and formatter (C#) .Net Core
+## Postcode validator and formatter (C#) .Net Core

-Validates and formats European postal codes
+Validates and formats European postcodes

 ### Intro

-Started this little project in my spare time, because I noticed today (28 August 2019) at work that validation of Dutch postal codes is barely or none existent.
+Started this little project in my spare time, because I noticed today (28 August 2019) at work that validation of Dutch postcodes is barely or none existent.
-The database contains postal codes as "1234", "1234aB", "1234-Ab", "1234abc", "1234-aBc", "xxxx" and so on, while only "[1-9]NNN AA" is valid.
+The database contains postcodes as "1234", "1234aB", "1234-Ab", "1234abc", "1234-aBc", "xxxx" and so on, while only "[1-9]NNN AA" is valid.
 While the solution is really simple as long you know your regular expressions.

 ### Description

-This is a simple and fast European postal code validator and formatter.
+This is a simple and fast European postcode validator and formatter.
 Could be easily extended to add countries around the world.

 As validation regular expressions are used with group names.
-These group names of the regular expression are used for the postal code formatting.
+These group names of the regular expression are used for the posal code formatting.
 All countries with space or with hyphen or with prefix.
 Are all validated correctly without it and will be automatically formatted in the correct way with space, hyphen or prefix.
 With one exception Finland has two prefixes FI- / AX- without prefix FI- is choosen as default.